And you can spend not just all day in Bucharest’s most famous museum but all of the day after, too !

-Even the building that contains the museum’s fascinating collections is something that will have you gaping with wonder.
+Even the palace hosting museum’s fascinating collections will have you gasping with wonder.

-So it’s definitely a good idea to add this amazing museum to the very top of your itinerary.
+So it’s definitely a good idea to add this amazing landmark to the very top of your itinerary.

 Winter Royal Palace of King Carol I of Romania

-It was founded in 1948 for housing the former Royal Collection and those of various other museums in Bucharest.
+It was founded in 1948 to house the former Royal Collection and those of various other museums in Bucharest.
 This is now Romania’s leading art museum.

 The superb Neoclassic Royal Winter Palace from the capital’s heart now hosts the National Art Museum of Romania.

-Since the opening it hosted a series of different and exciting temporary exhibitions throughout the year.
+Since the opening it hosted different and exciting temporary exhibitions throughout years.

 At the palace where art reigns